Atlanta's Urban Heat Island

 Robert Bornstein and Qing Lu Lin, meteorologists from San Jose State University use data from meteorological stations set up during the 1996 summer Olympics and discovered that the urban heat island in Atlanta creates thunderstorms south of the city.
 When the city heats up, low air pressure is created.
 Cold dense air rushes in from surrounding areas and causes the warm air to rise.
 The city creates its own wind, and hot air rushes upward, triggering convective thunderstorms, said Bornstein.
 Increasing thunderstorms could cause urban flooding, said Bornstein, especially because large areas of ground are paved and rainwater can't be absorbed into soil.
 One benefit of the added thunderstorms is that the precipitation cleans the atmosphere of pollutants and cools down the city.
 Colorado State University meteorologists Stanley Kidder and Jan Hafner are using Geostationary Environmental Satellite (GOES) and Landsat data to study how clouds interact with Atlanta's urban heat island.
 They will report on new research to understand how large urban areas effect cloud cover and how the clouds tend to decrease the amount of ozone production by blocking sunlight and cooling the ground surface.

 ATLANTA researchers have several ideas to combat the urban heat island and its potentially harmful side effects.
 Luvall and Quattrochi offer a basic strategy for the city to help bring down the temperature.
-Light color materials could make roads, roofs and parking lots more reflective.
+Light colo materials could make roads, roofs and parking lots more reflective.
 And planting trees and vegetation will offer shade and cool the air more quickly when plants lose water to the atmosphere.
 Lowering the air temperature by just one degree could significantly lower the ozone levels, said Quattrochi.

 Quattrochi and Luvall said that the ATLANTA team is now working with state and local government agencies to try and mitigate the effects of the urban heat island.